Sentdex/TermGPT/README.md

-# TermGPT
+# TermGPT + using Wizzard7B (6GB vRAM)
-Giving LLMs like GPT-4 the ability to plan and execute terminal commands
+Giving LLMs the ability to plan and execute terminal commands

 Video explanation and usage examples: https://youtu.be/O4EmRi0_CI4